Ptiloris: Description

 Riflebirds are stocky medium-sized passerines with a small head and a characteristic long slender decurved bill.
-Adults have short broad wings with rounded tips, short tails and long sturdy legs with long powerful toes and hooked claws.
+Adults have short broad wings with rounded tips, short tails, and long sturdy legs with long powerful toes and hooked claws.
 Like many of the birds of paradise, adult riflebirds are sexually dimorphic, with adult males being entirely velvety black and females being mostly shades of brown.
 Adult females are also slightly smaller and have longer bills.
 Adult males are larger in P. magnifica (31 cm long, 160g; P. intercedens is similarly sized), smaller in P. paradisea (28 cm, 135g), and smallest in P. victoriae (22 cm, 105g).

-Adult male riflebirds of the four species are similar in appearance: all are entirely velvety black with lighter underparts, iridescence on the head, upper throat and centre of the tail and yellow mouth and gape.
-The iridescence on the paradise riflebird is blue, on the Victoria's riflebird blue-green, and on the magnificent and growling riflebirds green, blue, and purple.
-Males of the magnificent and growling riflebirds have more prominent grey-black underparts, black and yellow bands across their mid-breast and long thin curved plumes from the lower flanks that extend to the end of the tail in P. magnifica or just short in P. intercedens.
+Adult male riflebirds of the four species are similar in appearance: all are entirely velvety black with lighter underparts, iridescence on the head, upper throat and centre of the tail, and yellow mouth and gape.
+The iridescence on the paradise riflebird is blue, on Victoria's riflebird blue-green, and on the magnificent and growling riflebirds are green, blue, and purple.
+Males of the magnificent and growling riflebirds have more prominent grey-black underparts, black and yellow bands across their mid-breast, and long thin curved plumes from the lower flanks that extend to the end of the tail in P. magnifica or just short in P. intercedens.

-Adult female riflebirds of the four species are also similar in appearance: all are largely brown above, have a prominent cream supercilium and whitish to buff with dark markings underneath.
+Adult female riflebirds of the four species are also similar in appearance: all are largely brown above, have a prominent cream supercilium, and are whitish to buff with dark markings underneath.
 Female magnificent and growling riflebirds have thin blackish barring underneath, while paradise and Victoria's riflebirds have brown chevrons.
 Immature riflebirds resemble adult female birds and males do not achieve their full adult plumage until they are four to five years old.

 Distribution and habitat

 Riflebirds are found in rainforests of eastern Australia and New Guinea up to 1500m above sea level.
 They also inhabit adjacent moist dense forests.
-Victoria's riflebird has been recorded in eucalypt and melaleuca-dominated wet sclerophyll forests and woodlands, the landward edges of mangroves and swamp woodlands and occasionally the temperate Nothofagus forests.
+Victoria's riflebird has been recorded in eucalypt and melaleuca-dominated wet sclerophyll forests and woodlands, the landward edges of mangroves and swamp woodlands, and occasionally the temperate Nothofagus forests.

 The four riflebird species are separated geographically, an easy characteristic for field identification.
 Magnificent riflebirds are found on the Cape York Peninsula in Queensland, Australia (P. m. alberti) and the lowlands and foothills of western New Guinea (P. m. magnifica), while growling riflebirds are found in the lowlands and foothills of eastern New Guinea.
 Both species are largely absent from the highlands of New Guinea.
 Victoria's riflebirds are found on the Atherton Tablelands of Queensland, Australia, from just south of Cooktown to just south of Townsville.
 Paradise riflebirds are found in southeast Queensland and northeast New South Wales, Australia.
 Riflebirds are widespread throughout their ranges.